apache/cordova-docs/www/docs/en/latest/plugin_ref/spec.md

 ---------------- | ------------
 name<br />{% cdv_vartype string %} | *Required*<br/> Pod name
 spec<br />{% cdv_vartype string %} | Pod spec
-swift-version<br />{% cdv_vartype string %} | Specify swift version of the CocoaPods library
-git<br />{% cdv_vartype string %} | Pod `git` option.
-branch<br />{% cdv_vartype string %} | Pod `branch` option.
+nospm<br />{% cdv_vartype boolean %} | Provides a mechanism for plugins to transition their pod dependencies to Swift Package Manager dependencies while retaining backwards compatibility with cordova-ios versions older than 8.<br/>`true`: The pod should not be installed when the project supports Swift packages, but should be installed in older projects<br/>`false` (or no attribute at all) means it should always be installed.<br/>Introduced in cordova-ios 8. swift-version<br />{% cdv_vartype string %} | Specify swift version of the CocoaPods library git<br />{% cdv_vartype string %} | Pod `git` option. branch<br />{% cdv_vartype string %} | Pod `branch` option.